brandur/sorg/content/drafts/api-paradigms.md

 GraphQL seems like a good candidate for that.
-We should move to GraphQL as a backend and combine it with great language-specific libraries that leverage good type systems to catch integration mistakes before the first HTTP call flies, and which allow developers to use their own tooling to auto-complete (in the sense of VS IntelliSense or Vim's YouCompleteMe) to success.
+We should move to GraphQL as a backend and combine it with great language-specific libraries that leverage good type systems to catch integration mistakes before andthe first HTTP call flies, and which allow developers to use their own tooling to auto-complete (in the sense of VS IntelliSense or Vim's YouCompleteMe) to success.